 Extension #5: Buzzsumo

-Using the Buzzsumo extension, you can see how many social shares a given article has as well as their backlinks.
+While surfing the web, you’ll naturally read some articles, including from your competitors.
+By using the Buzzsumo extension, you can see how many social shares a given article has and its backlinks.

-This will give you a good idea about the type of content you need to start producing.
+This gives you a good idea about the type of content you need to start producing.

 Extension #6: Meta SEO Inspector